michaelhball/ml_toolshed/tutorials/tf_serving.md

 # Tensorflow Serving

+// EMPHASIZE HERE THAT MOST TUTORIALS ARE SHIT, AND DON'T GET GET THE DEEPEST PARTS OF WHAT THE REQUIREMENTS ARE FOR DEPLOYING SOMETHING IN PRODUCTION

 Despite the growing popularity of Pytorch (and for good reason), Tensorflow Serving is still my go to solution for quickly achieving production-grade model serving.
 The Tensorflow website claims that that tf-serving 'makes it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs,'